-Student visas for research stays at a partner institution (where you are a non-national of the partner institution country) will depend on the location of the partner institution and its country’s national regulations.
+Student visas for time spent at your partner institution (where you are a non-national of the partner institution country) will depend on the location of the partner institution and its country’s national regulations.
 You should seek independent advice regarding necessary visas and accommodation specific to your partner institution.

 Yes, mobility costs are included for you when successfully enrolled as part of a Joint PhD activity.
 However, you will be encouraged to apply for external funding to support these activities.